Frequently asked questions

 What are the events at the Saint-Tropez Lounge Club?

-In high season, from June to August, the Saint-Tropez Lounge Club organises weekly Lounge Live Music evenings open to the public.
-We strongly recommend that you book in advance.
+During the high season, from June to August, the Saint-Tropez Lounge Club hosts Lounge Live Music evenings every Tuesday and Thursday, featuring live performances in an elegant setting.

 Can I privatize the Saint-Tropez Lounge Club?